Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Introduction

 \section{Introduction}

-Free energy methods applied to biological and chemical systems have been the focus of active research and development for the last ten to twenty years\cite{jorgensen1985monte,chipot2007free,wang2015accurate,woo2005calculation,cournia2017relative}.
-This activity is powered by the ever increasing compute capabilities available to practitioners (both in the academic and in the industrial context) as well as the proposition of new approaches\cite{kong1996lambda,zheng2008random,gapsys2021accurate,cruz2020combining} or the refinement of existing ones\cite{zheng2012practically,knight2011multisite,hayes2017adaptive} and their efficient implementation in production codes making them usable in conjunction with validated models in a practical context.
+Free energy methods applied to biological and chemical systems have been the focus of active research and development for the last forty to fifty years\cite{jorgensen1985monte,chipot2007free,wang2015accurate,woo2005calculation,cournia2017relative}.
+This activity is powered by the ever-increasing compute capabilities available to practitioners (both in the academic and in the industrial context) as well as the introduction of new approaches\cite{kong1996lambda,zheng2008random,gapsys2021accurate,cruz2020combining}, the refinement of existing ones\cite{zheng2012practically,knight2011multisite,hayes2017adaptive}, and their efficient implementation in production codes, making them usable in conjunction with validated models in a practical context.